-Pursuant to Articles 312-2 and 313-3 of the AMF General Regulation and section a) of paragraph 3 of Article 61 of Commission delegated regulation (EU) No. 231/2013 of 19 December 201221, the person or persons responsible for compliance and internal controls (RCCI) must have the independence, authority, resources and expertise necessary to fulfil their task effectively.
-They must also have access to all the relevant information required for carrying out their task.
+Pursuant to Articles 312-2 and 313-3 of the AMF General Regulation and section a) of paragraph 3 of Article 61 of Commission delegated regulation (EU) No. 231/2013 of 19 December 201224, the person or persons responsible for compliance and internal controls (RCCI) must have the independence, of the AMF General Regulation.